 Protein Processing Terms

 Hydrolysis - This is a process where protein is predigested into peptides (small chains of amino acids).
 The theory is that it helps you absorb the protein more efficiently.
-We emphasize that it's a theory, because it's based on a study where the protein was supplied to patients' intestines via a tube.
-Proteins marketing themselves as superior because of this process lack clinical proof.
+We emphasize that it's a theory because it's based on a study where the protein was supplied to patients' intestines via a tube.
+Proteins being marketed as superior because of this process lack clinical proof.

 SPECIAL NOTE: Many supplement companies quote the "Boirie et al 1997" study to prove their protein is superior.
 Read the Abstract for yourself to find out exactly what the study found.
 Click Here for the study.